 As Artificial Intelligence Moves Into Medicine, The Human Touch Could Be A Casualty

-When Kim Hilliard shows up at the diabetes clinic at the New Orleans University Medical Center, she's not there simply for an eye exam.
-The human touches she gets along the way help her navigate her complicated medical condition.
+When Kim Hilliard shows up at the clinic at the New Orleans University Medical Center, she's not there simply for an eye exam.
+The human touches she gets along the way help her navigate her complicated medical conditions.

 In addition to diabetes, the 56-year-old has high blood pressure.
-She's also had back surgery and undergone bariatric surgery to help her control her weight.
+She has also had back surgery and has undergone bariatric surgery to help her control her weight.

 Hilliard is also at risk of blindness, which can result from a condition called diabetic retinopathy.
-So on this day in February, her vision will be evaluated by a new practitioner: a piece of software.
+And on this day in February, her vision will be evaluated by a new practitioner: a piece of software.

 Automation like this is starting to infiltrate medical care.
 Depending on how it's deployed, it could help reduce medical errors and potentially reduce the cost of care.

 It could also create a gulf between health caregivers and people of more modest means.

-"My fear is we will end up with what I've been calling a 'health care apartheid,' " says Sonoo Thadaney-Israni, at the Stanford University medical school.
+"My fear is we will end up with what I've been calling a 'health care apartheid,' " says Sonoo Thadaney Israni, at the Stanford University medical school.
 "If we create algorithmic care and 'kiosk' it in some fashion — focusing on efficiency and throughput — the people who will end up having access and using it will be the ones who already lack privileges of various kinds."

 We are far from that dystopian world at the moment, but are we moving in that direction?
-That possibility is what concerns her.
+That possibility concerns her.

 Hilliard's experience at the clinic underscores the importance of human contact.
-She's here for an annual eye exam, to look for signs of blindness that can arise in people with diabetes.
+She's here for an annual eye exam to look for signs of blindness that can arise in people with diabetes.

 "I got the full diabetes when I made 40," she says.
 It's a challenge for her to stay on top of all her medical conditions.
-"I go to so many doctor's appointments I get tired!" she says.
+"I go to so many doctor's appointments I get tired," she says.

 The software to identify early signs of diabetic retinopathy, called IDxDR, can do that job without expert intervention, but skilled medical personnel at this clinic are, for the moment at least, still playing a hands-on role.